This is invasive works.

 To get my relatively long stump (~6cm behind wrist) to still allow for correct socket length, and to allow usage of regular components, we did some things.

 My socket (image below, right) contains an Ossur Icelock.
 As I figured out, its distal metal plate (round shiny plate) is quite thick and so lots of that material can be milled down without problems.
 The lock still works perfectly well.
+It was not my prosthetist that had put all that epoxy there that identified that issue, I identified it.
+Just so we see clear here.

 So if it is necessary to achieve a correct length (not an over length) for long below elbow stumps, grinding down parts and keeping at it is the way to go.
 This is what I did to my socket that was 2-3cm too long: as proof of concept, I reduced the length dramatically and took the resulting shortened socket to the prosthetic technician to clean up.
 Now I have two perfectly measured sockets.